OutdoorHawk/The-Fatherland-Defender/README.md

 # The-Fatherland-Defender
-A test project for passing the recruitment in the gamebox
+A test project for passing the recruitment in the gamebox.

 Unity version: 2022.3.22f1